- Find a Trail

 One word of Caution.
 The trail does cross a highway (Route 724) at one point where cars do have some speed.
 If you take a group please ensure you have proper road guards and vests to remain safe."

-The Exeter Scenic River Trail follows the north shore of the Schuylkill River.
-The tree-lined route provides views of the river and runs to the Klapperthal ...
+The Exeter Scenic River Trail traces the north bank of the Schuylkill River.
+The tree-lined route provides views of the river and runs to the...

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!